DataDog/integrations-core/btrfs/README.md

 Get metrics from Btrfs service in real time to:

-- Visualize and monitor Btrfs states
+- Visualize and monitor Btrfs states.
 - Be notified about Btrfs failovers and events.

 ## Setup